FRRouting/frr/doc/developer/workflow.rst

 responsibility for properly formatting your code ultimately lies on the shoulders of the submitter.
 As such, it is recommended to double-check the results of these tools to avoid delays in merging your submission.

+In some cases, these tools modify or flag the format in ways that go beyond or even conflict [#tool_style_conflicts]_ with the canonical documented Linux kernel style.
+In these cases, the Linux kernel style takes priority;
+non-canonical issues flagged by the tools are not compulsory but rather are opportunities for discussion among the submitter(s) and reviewer(s) of a change.

 **Whitespace changes in untouched parts of the code are not acceptable in patches that change actual code.** To change/fix formatting issues,